robOcity/robocity.github.com/content/posts/updating-the-blog.md

     Summary:
     ```

-Now you are ready to generate blog posts from your Jupyter notebooks.
+Now you are ready to generate your blog.

 ## Generating and Reviewing Content